kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-26-world-building.md

 Roads and Capitals" %}

 \
-From this point, I had all of the data I needed to be able to generate a top level tile based map, with a one-to-one relationship between source map pixels and biome tiles.
+From this point, I had all the data I needed to be able to generate a top level tile based map, with a one-to-one relationship between source map pixels and biome tiles.
 Initially I just focused on having the landscape display correctly, producing output that looked something like the following image.